By Heleen Meyer

 5. Other seasonings can be added to the Basic homemade white bread, rye or wholewheat bread dough.
 Robust herbs like chopped rosemary or thyme work.
 You can even knead ingredients such as pesto, olives, cheese, caramelised onions or sun-dried tomatoes into the dough before rising in the pan.
 Take care not to add too many ingredients, as it can prevent the dough from rising.
 Sprinkle any of the breads with seeds if you like.

-Pink Lady® apple fritters
+Pink Lady® lollipops

 Make healthy living a part of your active lifestyle with Pink Lady® - naturally!